 It is deployed in LAN as well as in WAN networks.
 DHCP follows the client-server architecture model of communication.
 It is a connection-less protocol based on UDP.
-The port 67 is used by the server as the destination port and port 68 is used by the client host.
+Port 67 is used by the server as the destination port and port 68 is used by the client host.

-The DHCP server allows the network devices to request for IP address and other relevant data automatically from the ISP and thus lower down the need for manual configuration done by the network administrator.
+The DHCP server allows the network devices to request IP addresses and other relevant data automatically from the ISP and thus lowering the need for manual configuration done by the network administrator.

 In DHCP, the server maintains the unique pool of IP addresses, and data regarding the configuration structure of the clients and assigns the IP addresses from the address pool.

-The clients having DHCP feature enabled, broadcast the discovery message to the DHCP server when they first connect to a network and request for configuration data for the network with which they are connected with.
+The clients having DHCP feature enabled, broadcast the discovery message to the DHCP server when they first connect to a network and request configuration data for the network with which they are connected.
 The DHCP server acknowledges the request and responds to it with the desired IP details with an offer message.

 In the response message, the client replies with a DHCP request message for the offered IP addresses.
 After the server receives the DHCP request message, it completes the communication process by sending an acknowledgment message flag.
 In ACK, it forwards the lease period of the IP and the configuration details requested by the client host.